-A venerable Chicago institution known far and wide, Margie's Candies has delighted young and old with our homemade sundaes, shakes and hand-dipped candies for more than 90 years.
+A venerable Chicago institution known far and wide, Margie's Candies has delighted young and old with our homemade sundaes, shakes and hand-dipped candies for almost 100 years.

 Peter George learned the fine art of candy making from his grandfather and started working at the shop "when I was old enough to be seen."
 He has been here for more than 60 years.
 His son George, now in his 20's, "a great fudge maker," is the fourth generation to learn the intricacies of the business, and the plan is for young George to take over the helm someday.

 Musical legends, Hollywood greats and sports stars — and even famous gangster Al Capone — have found sweet release at Margie's Candies.
 The Beatles dropped by with dates after performing at Comiskey Park.
 Years later, a group of men in long black coats walked in and requested the booth where the Fab Four sat.
 The waitress was a little leery of the men, but they proved sincere.
 Turns out they were the Rolling Stones.

 The secret is out.
 Our third-generation owner Peter George Poulos knows it well: "You have never tasted paradise until you have eaten ice cream when it's first made."